Return of the Living Dead (film series): Return of the Living Dead 3 (1993)

-The third film was produced and directed by Brian Yuzna, noted for making the Re-Animator series.
+The third film was produced and directed by Brian Yuzna, who produced the Re-Animator film series.
 This film switches gears from the first two films' comedy/horror formula, instead being a romantic drama/teen romance/horror film.
 The story involves Curt, whose father, a Colonel in the US Army, is overseeing experiments being performed with Trioxin.
 After Curt's girlfriend, Julie, is killed in a motorcycle accident, he exposes her corpse to the gas, bringing her back to life as a zombie.
 Throughout the film, Julie, now one of the living dead, grows hungrier and hungrier for human brains.
 She discovers, though, that by causing herself pain via a series of more and more extreme body piercings with springs, nails, glass, basically whatever sharp objects she can find, that she can stave off, although only temporarily, the ghastly hunger growing within her.
 The two begin a trek to escape the US Army that ends in the city sewers when Curt, after witnessing Julie kill and eat Riverman, a friendly homeless man who gives them shelter, steps aside to let his father finally put Julie down.
 The film ends with Curt rescuing Julie from a fate worse than living death as a biomechanical killer for the military.
 In the end, after himself being bitten by a zombie, Curt and Julie step into an incinerator and embrace in a final kiss as the flames engulf them.

-This film is currently available in its unedited form on Blu-Ray in the U.S. and on the U.K. Region 2 DVD.
+This film is currently available in its unedited form on Blu-ray in the U.S. and on the U.K. Region 2 DVD.

 The film received a limited theatrical release on October 29, 1993, where it was a financial failure, making back only $54,000 of its $2,000,000 budget at the box office in the U.S.